0x416c616e/gitUdemyLearning/README.md

 - One useful example: getting rid of .ds_store files on mac, or auth tokens
 - Put passwords and whatnot into a config file and make sure it's in .gitignore
 - Or else people can use tools like GitHarvester to find personal info you accidentally put in a public repo
+- You can choose to ignore things based on wildcards, but then make a single exception. * - wildcard, ! = exception.
+Combinations of these can be useful instead of doing lots of things manually.

 ### diff